nais/doc/docs/cli/commands/postgres.md

 The postgres command can be used to connect to a cloudsql postgres database with your personal user.
 It includes subcommands for granting personal access to an instance, setting up a cloudsql proxy, and connecting to the database using a psql shell.

+!!! warning

+    Run the following command first before running any of the other commands:

+    ```
+    gcloud auth login --update-adc
+    ```

 ## prepare
 Prepare will prepare the postgres instance by connecting using the application credentials and modify the permissions on the public schema.